qri-io/rfcs/text/0004-structured_data_io.md

 # Motivation
 [motivation]: #motivation

-Structured I/O is the primary means of _doing things with data_.
-All of the following require tools for semantic interpretation of data:
+Structured I/O is the primary means of _parsing data_, abstracting away the underlying data format while also delivering a set of expectations about that parsed data.

+All of the following require tools data parsing:
 - Creating a dataset from a JSON file
 - Converting dataset data
 - Printing the first 10 rows of a dataset
 - Counting the number of entries in a dataset

 All of these tasks are basic things that we'd like to be able to do with a dataset.
-Structured I/O is intended to be a robust set of primitives for performing these tasks.
-Structured _streams_ (readers & writers) abstract away the data formats, automatically parsing raw bytes into parsed _entries_ of data.
+Structured I/O is intended to be a robust set of primitives that underpin these tasks.
+Structured _streams_ (readers & writers) wrap a raw stream of bytes with a parser that tranform raw bytes into _entries_ made of a standard set language-native types (`int`, `bool`, `string`, etc.)
-Working with entries instead of bytes allows the programmer to avoid thinking about the underlying format & focus on the semantics.
+Working with entries instead of bytes allows the programmer to avoid thinking about the underlying format & focus on the semantics of data.

 Orienting our primitives around _streams_ helps manage concerns created by both network latency and data volume.
-Stream-based programming reduces the
+By orienting qri around stream programming we set ourselves up for success for programming in a distributed context.

 Structured I/O builds on foundations set fourth in the _structure_ portion of the dataset definition.
 For any valid dataset it must be possible to create a Structured Reader of the dataset body, and a Writer that can be used to compose an update.

-"Doing things with data" should be a process of composing Structured streams.
+Structured I/O is intended to underpin lots of other functionality.
+Doing new things with data should be a process of composing and enhancing Structured I/O streams.
 Want only a subsection of a dataset's body? use a `LimitOffsetReader`.
 Want to convert JSON to CBOR?
 Pipe a JSON-formatted `EntryReader` to a CBOR-formatted writer.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation